Canada produces 72% of the world’s pure maple syrup, 93% of which is produced in Quebec, the largest province in the country.

 Quebec is responsible for 90 percent of maple syrup production in Canada and approximately 72 percent of all maple production in the entire world.
 Together, Ontario, New Brunswick and Nova Scotia account for 10 percent of Canadian production.
 In Canada, there are 8,600 maple businesses, of which 7,300 are in Québec.

-The Federation of Quebec Maple Syrup Producers (FPAQ) proudly promotes the Maple Products from Canada brand and coordinates the marketing and development of Canadian maple products to the world on behalf of the Canadian maple industry.
-To these ends, FPAQ leads and gives direction to an international innovation network for maple products from Canada.
+Quebec Maple Syrup Producers proudly promotes the Maple Products from Canada brand and coordinates the marketing and development of Canadian maple products to the world on behalf of the Canadian maple industry.
+To these ends, Quebec Maple Syrup leads and gives direction to an international innovation network for maple products from Canada.